ospfranco/ospfranco.github.io/_posts/2024-06-23-rust reduce binary size.md

 RUSTFLAGS="-C link-arg=-Wl,-dead_strip" cargo build --release --target=<your-target>
 ```

-# Cargo bloat
+# Cargo Bloat

 I haven't fully explored what this tool can do, but it does point to large sections of the code.
-Install with `cargo install cargo-bloat` and then fire away:
+Install it with `cargo install cargo-bloat` and then run:

 ```
 cargo bloat --release --target=<your-target>